-CHARITY is my latest e-Book – Now available as an instant download from all major sellers – Amazon, Barnes &Noble, iBooks, Google Play, and Kobo.
-With a new afterward – Where are they now? – updating the life stories of the storm’s heroes: doctors, nurses, staff – and patients.
+CHARITY is my latest e-Book – available as an instant download from all major sellers – Amazon, Barnes &Noble, iBooks, Google Play, and Kobo.
+With a new afterward: Where are they now?
+Udating the life stories of the storm’s heroes: doctors, nurses, staff – and patients.
 With a sketch of Charity’s replacement hospital open Aug.
 1.

 Pieces of the Charity Hospital story were reported during Katrina and its immediate aftermath.
 What has never been told is the remarkable five-day transformation of an infirm institution, caught in a sea of death and indifference, into an island of care and tenderness.